mniyaz/tcms-fusion/docs/Mobile/Booking/create-booking.md

 ### Step 3: Add Additional Stops or Ending Location

 - If you need to **Add Pickup** or **Add Stop**, look for a **popup menu icon (⋯)**.
-- Tap your desig option to open a new text field for your next destination/stop.
+- Tap your desired option.
 - Begin typing the name of your destination using your keyboard.
 - A list of suggested locations will populate as you type.
 - Repeat this process for any additional stops you need to add.